eclipse-tractusx/item-relationship-service/docs/concept/#894-Efficient-orchestration-of-edc-negotiations/#894-Efficient-orchestration-of-edc-negotiations.md

 ## Decision

-Implementation of a new EDC Orchestrator within the EDC Client Library for efficient management of negotiations.
-The goal is to prevent duplicate negotiations for assets, thereby ensuring more efficient processing in asset consumption.
+Implementation of a new EDC Orchestrator within the IRS EDC Client Library for efficient management of negotiations.
+The goal is to avoid redundant and unnecessary negotiations, thereby ensuring more efficient processing in asset consumption.

 ## Rationale

-Each job is executed in isolation.
+Each IRS job is executed in isolation.
 This results in many jobs conducting a multitude of unnecessary contract negotiations for the same DT Registry Asset in the EDC catalog.
 In case the same catalog offer is requested in different jobs this leads to not performant overall executions.
 Therefore, a concept is required how to handle this in the most efficient way.

 ## Approach